Are You Suffering Under A Pile Of Debt? Here's How To Get Out…

-Finally, always look first at the fees charged so that you can determine if the incentive program will give you more benefit than the costs of owning the card.
+Finally, always look at the fees charged so you can determine if the incentive program will give you more benefit than the costs of owning the card.

 - Debt should only be used to finance income producing property or large, non-consumption, asset purchases.

 - Debt should never be used to extend purchasing power for consumption.
 Lifestyle should never be bought on credit.